Tikers/RaspberryPi-Installers/README.md

 * SABNZB+, a usenet download tool that does almost evrything for you.
 (Is requirement for some other scripts)
 * CouchPotato, automatically download movies when available (requires SABNZB or simulair)
 * Sonar, automatically download TV Shows when available (requires SABNZB or simulair)
+* HeadPhones, automatically download Music when available (requires SABNZB or simulair)
 * Plex, create your own netflix server (warning not all codex run on the PI!)
+* MotionEye, a camera management environment.
+For time laps or security purposes.